clicepfl/website/README.md

 ### Directus

-To store and provide dynamic content, we use the service [Directus](https://directus.io/), which acts as a content management server.
+To store and provide dynamic content, we use the service [Directus](https://directus.io/), which acts as a content management server.It is ran separately from the website in the infrastructure.
+See its [documentation](directus/README.md).

-Directus is ran separately from the website in the infrastructure, but launching the website's dev container will run a local instance.
-Before using it you need to load the data model using `npm run load-directus` and populate it with some data using `npm run populate-directus`.

-You can update the content or the data model at http://localhost/directus (username: `clic@epfl.ch`, password: `1234`).
-When done, use `npm run save-directus` to save the data model, and `npm run save-data` to dump the database.
-However, make sure to remove all unused data (like the `directus_activity` table), and that the instance can be booted and initialized from scratch without errors.

 ### Assets